-- This form paragraph should be used when the application being examined is commonly assigned with an application or patent that includes claims patentably indistinct from those in the present application, but there is no indication that they were commonly assigned at the time the invention was made. - 2.
-A rejection under pre-AIA 35 U.S.C.
+1. This form paragraph should be used when the application being examined is commonly assigned with an application or patent that includes claims patentably indistinct from those in the present application, but there is no indication that they were commonly assigned at the time the invention was made.

+- 2. A rejection under pre-AIA 35 U.S.C.
 102(e)/103(a) using form paragraph 7.21.fti, 7.21.01.fti or 7.21.02.fti also should be made, as appropriate.
 Rejections under pre-AIA 35 U.S.C.
 102(e)/103(a) should not be made or maintained if the patent is disqualified under pre-AIA 35 U.S.C.
 103(c) as prior art in a pre-AIA 35 U.S.C.
 103(a) rejection. - 3.
-In bracket 3, insert the number of the reference patent or application. - A nonstatutory double patenting rejection should also be included in the action using one of form paragraphs 8.34 to 8.37. - 5.
-In bracket 4, explain why the claims in the present application and the reference patent or application are patentably indistinct. - 6.
+In bracket 3, insert the number of the reference patent or application. - 4.
+A nonstatutory double patenting rejection should also be included in the action using one of form paragraphs 8.34 to 8.37. - In bracket 4, explain why the claims in the present application and the reference patent or application are patentably indistinct. - 6.
 Form paragraph 8.28.01.fti MUST follow this paragraph.

-$\P$ 8.28.01.aia Advisory Information Relating to Form Paragraph 8.28.aia
+¶ 8.28.01.aia Advisory Information Relating to Form Paragraph 8.28.aia

 The U.S. Patent and Trademark Office may not institute a derivation proceeding in the absence of a timely filed petition.
 The USPTO normally will not institute a derivation proceeding between applications or a patent and an application having common ownership (see 37 CFR 42.411).
-Commonly assigned [1], discussed above, would be prior art to the noted claims under 35 U.S.C.
-102(a)(2) if the patentably indistinct inventions were not commonly owned or deemed to be commonly owned as of the effective filing date under 35 U.S.C.
+Commonly assigned [1], discussed above, may form the basis for a rejection of the noted claims under 35 U.S.C.
+102 or 103 if the commonly assigned case qualifies as prior art under 35 U.S.C.
+102(a)(2) and the patentably indistinct inventions were not commonly owned or deemed to be commonly owned not later than the effective filing date under 35 U.S.C.
 100(i) of the claimed invention.